marcohamersma/WallPi/readme.md

 These options can be passed to `wallPie.fetchAlbum()` as seen in [index.html](https://github.com/marcohamersma/WallPi/blob/master/public/index.html).

 ## Todos
--  Solution for cover art that has a dominant color that doesn't contrast well with the background color
 -  Overlay the cover art in a fancy way?
 -  Add a GUI for entering album title
 -  Render stuff as vectors instead